-Comment: Five Fair Wear audits done in the past financial year show improvements on excessive overtime, after Acne has been working on the previous CAP with these locations.
+Comment: Three out of four Fair Wear audits done in the past financial year show improvements on excessive overtime, after Acne has been working on the previous CAP with these locations.

 In the past financial year, Acne continued to monitor excessive overtime at the different production locations, discussed possible root causes with the factory and continued to monitor its own practices.